dyaso/blanca/README.md

 [Reverse Polish Notation implemented in a declarative macro](https://rreverser.com/writing-complex-macros-in-rust/).

 [Support library](https://doc.rust-lang.org/proc_macro/), [parsing](https://github.com/dtolnay/syn) and [quasi-quoting](https://docs.rs/quote/0.6.13/quote/) crates.

+[Geometric Algebra for Computer Science *[by Dorst, Fontijne, Mann, 2007]*](https://cs.uwaterloo.ca/~smann/GA/)'s unoptimized Java reference implementation, included in a folder in this repository.

+[Daniel Fontijne's 29MB PhD thesis "Efficient Implementation of Geometric Algebra"](https://dare.uva.nl/search?metis.record.id=274934) describing the [`Gaigen 2` system](https://github.com/Sciumo/gaigen) in more detail than the book.

+The [`vek` crate](https://github.com/yoanlcq/vek) for graphics maths is targeting the same sort of domain as we'd like to generate code for.

 ### List of all SIMD intrinsics used in [Klein](https://www.jeremyong.com/klein/), `_mm_` prefixes trimmed